jro31/jethro-codes/_articles/my-story.md

 I remember well the first time I hitchhiked.
 I'd met some hippies at my first WWOOFing gig who'd told me how easy it was, and I do remember that first time, standing at the side of the road with my thumb in the air, thinking _"I look like such an idiot."_

 But after not too long, this girl picked me up.
 She drove me for a while until we parted ways, and I started again.
-And it always astounded me how willing people were to let a stranger into their car, but I could get further in a day hitchhiking than I could by bus.
+It always astounded me how willing people were to let a stranger into their car, but I could get further in a day hitchhiking than I could by bus.

 Often people wanted the company.
 Truckers especially, wanted someone to talk to.
 At one point I was picked up by this Romanian couple who worked in Vancouver.
 They'd decided to go on a road trip together, but it wasn't going very well, so they picked me up so they didn't have to talk to each other.